 Control access based on both the machine user and the actual person using it.Block Writes to Production

-Prevent destructive operations in production environments.Advanced Scenarios
+Prevent destructive operations in production environments.Block an HTTP Request by Hostname and Path

-Redact emails on Snowflake
+Redact emails

 You can control which users can access specific native users when they attempt to connect using the@<native_user> syntax.
 This is useful for enforcing least-privilege access and preventing users from accessing highly privileged accounts.